 Addiction Psychology Concentration

 The Addiction Psychology Concentration will focus on providing the resident with specific skills to assess, understand, appropriately refer, and treat clients with substance use disorders (SUD) including opioid use disorder (OUD).
-Residents in this concentration will participate in co-facilitating and/or leading a Medication Assisted Treatment (MAT) group and will be provided didactic training specific to SUD/OUDs.
-Residents will also engage in the Weitzman Institute’s MAT ECHO, integrated care meetings for MAT patients at CHC, and will be provided supervision specific to working with patients with a substance use disorder.
-Residents in the Addiction Psychology concentration will receive additional training on Motivational Interviewing and will be given direct feedback on their MI skills from CHC’s Clinical Director of Substance Use Disorder Services.
+Residents in this concentration will participate in co-facilitating and/or leading a Medication for Opioid Use Disorder (MOUD) group and will be provided didactic training specific to SUD/OUDs.
+Residents will also engage in the Weitzman Institute’s Substance Use Health (SUH) ECHO, integrated care meetings for SUH patients at CHC, and will be provided supervision specific to working with patients with a substance use disorder.
+Residents in the Addiction Psychology concentration will receive additional training on Motivational Interviewing (MI) and will be given direct feedback on their MI skills from CHC’s Clinical Director of Substance Use Disorder Services.
 Residents will also participate in observations of community-based recovery activities, including attending peer support meetings such as Narcotics Anonymous (NA), Alcoholics Anonymous (AA), and Celebrate Recovery, to help gain an understanding of the broader culture of recovery.
 Residents in this concentration will complete a rotation through CHC’s Wherever You Are (WYA) program and provide direct care to patients with an SUD in our shelter settings.
-Additional training opportunities at conferences will be made available and residents in this concentration will be encouraged to seek educational opportunities at conferences that provide more information on the neuroscience of addiction as well as novel approaches to MAT.
+Additional training opportunities at conferences will be made available and residents in this concentration will be encouraged to seek educational opportunities at conferences that provide more information on the neuroscience of addiction as well as novel approaches to medication for substance use disorders.
 The purpose for developing this specialized area of training is to contribute to the development of a workforce of psychologists trained in the integrated behavioral health model of care with specialized experience in the treatment of clients who are living with substance use disorders.

 Child and Adolescent Concentration